p-lambda/wilds/dataset_preprocessing/camelyon17/unlabeled/README.md

    patches to eventually be written.

 3. Then run `python generate_final_metadata.py --slide_root SLIDE_ROOT --output_root OUTPUT_ROOT`
-   to generate the metadata.csv file.
+   to generate the metadata.csv file for unlabeled Camelyon.

 4. Finally, run `python extract_final_patches_to_disk.py --slide_root SLIDE_ROOT --output_root OUTPUT_ROOT` to
    extract the chosen patches from the WSIs and write them to disk.